-E: Fetchlands (10)
+E: Fetchlands (8)

-F: Fetch Targets (6)
+F: Fetch Targets (8)

-The aim of this page is trying to determine the best Glimpse the Unthinkable -based strategy available in Modern, and design the optimal list accordingly; budget is not a concern.
-That is, my primer wants to get the most out of a Mill deck (which explains the label 'competitive': see the lasts notes in the primer).
-This article is long because it is meant to be complete and thorough, not appealing: you are free not to read it if you think you don't need to.
+The aim of this page is trying to determine the best Glimpse the Unthinkable -based strategy available in Modern, and design the optimal list accordingly.
+That is, my primer wants to get the most out of a Mill deck (which explains the label 'competitive'), with 'Mill deck' meaning a deck where targeting your opponent when casting something like Glimpse the Unthinkable is always (or quite so, actually) the best line of play.

 I will unfurl a primer below, trying to give explanation; but if I took something inappropriately for granted, I will surely make plain upon request.
 Anyway, I will try to be thorough in expounding the reflections that took me to the present list.

 This detailed article owns a lot to the comments it received.
 Such answers allowed me to clarify some points of this primer; therefore, I wish to give my thanks to every single contributor to the discussion.
 Grateful additional thanks are in order to a friend of mine doing the computing regarding the actual Mind Funeral 's effectiveness.

 Starting from perusing and sifting through the Modern pool so as to form an idea of what it can offer in order to build a Glimpse the Unthinkable -based deck focused on milling the opponent out, in this section I will rough-out this strategy's possibilities - fundamentally got at via multiple cycles of mutual adjustment between the cards which can be helpful to the strategy and the strategy itself in its many aspects, process which I am merely/mostly reporting the outcome of.